lanl/benchmarks/doc/sphinx/09_Microbenchmarks/M2_SPATTER/SPATTER.rst

    * sizelist is set to reasonable defaults for strong scaling experiments (specifies the size of the pattern to truncate at)

 #.
-Poopulates the GPU configuration file (scripts/gpu_config.sh) with reasonable defaults for single-GPU throughput experiments on a V100 or A100 system
+Populates the GPU configuration file (scripts/gpu_config.sh) with reasonable defaults for single-GPU throughput experiments on a V100 or A100 system

    * HOMEDIR is set to the directory this repository sits in